matt-dray/oystr/README.md

 ## Purpose

-Handle Oyster journey history data.
+Handle TfL Oyster journey history data.
+Under development.

 You can use an [Oyster card](https://oyster.tfl.gov.uk/oyster/entry.do) to pay for public transit on [Transport for London](https://tfl.gov.uk/) (TfL) services.
 You can opt-in to monthly emails with your journey history attached as a CSV.
-Functions in this package help to handle these data.
+Functions in this package help to read, handle and summarise these data.

 I, and this package, are not associated officially with TfL.